holcombet/hs-to-lean/README.md

 ## Relevant Developmental Notes:

 Current limitations:
-* translation of Haskell functions into Lean are implemented for only pattern matching functions (in FunBind, src/TranslateHaskell.hs) and does not account for functions that do not require (recursive) pattern matching
+* translation of Haskell functions into Lean are implemented for only pattern matching functions (in FunBind, src/TranslateHaskell.hs) and does not account for functions that do not require direct pattern matching